spectromas/RackPlugins/README.md

 # pwmclockgen
-some sequencers have their gate outputs dependent from the clock pulse cycle. here is a clock generator with controllable/swingable pwm, and remotable and even syncable with midi start/stop pulses
+some sequencers have their gate outputs dependent from the clock pulse cycle. here is a clock generator with controllable pwm, and swingable, and remotable, and syncable with midi, and with a lot of outputs, and frankly quite ugly.

 # quantizer
 voltages in scale